mvysny/vaadin-on-kotlin/docs/creating_ui.md

 * Create a `FormLayout` component and insert it into the parent `VerticalLayout`;
 * Provide a block which would make all functions, called from this block, insert components into the `FormLayout`.

-The first item can be achieved simply by using [functions with receivers](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver).
+The first task can be achieved simply by using [functions with receivers](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver).
 The receiver for the `formLayout()` function would simply be the `VerticalLayout` type (or rather `HasComponents` which is a supertype of all layouts and component containers which would allow us to create form layouts in, say, `HorizontalLayout`).
 Kotlin will then auto-fill the closest `this` which matches the receiver type.
 In this example the receiver will be the `MyView` class itself (since it extends from `VerticalLayout` which implements `HasComponents`).